What is a Business VoIP Phone System?

 IP = IP stands for Internet Protocol.
 It is a technique of transporting phone call or data packets across your Local Area Network or a Wide Area Network.

 PSTN = The PSTN stands for Public Switched Telephone Network.
-The regular circuit-switched phone network, that started in the late 1880s, uses the copper wires to transmit the analogue voice data.
+The regular circuit-switched phone network, which started in the late 1880s, uses copper wires to transmit the analogue voice data.

 Which VoIP Hosting service is the Best?

 A VoIP phone system depends mainly on the IP network in order to control the user’s data transmissions.
 Hence, before you look at the VoIP phone features, you will need to decide how you want your IP network hosted.

 As we have mentioned earlier, there are three VoIP hosting options:

 - Hosted VoIP When selecting an off-premise hosted option, you will have to pay a regular subscription to the VoIP service provider. in turn, they organise your essential network structure on their global data centres.

 The scalability of a hosted VoIP system is its major benefit, it allows you to change your subscription kind to match your daily business priorities.
 The Hosted VoIP phone system for business is remote and user-friendly, and the VoIP service providers provide software that your team can install on their mobile devices.
 Since the service runs on third-party servers, also you can make and pick phone calls anywhere you are in the world.